Search for:

 Category

-A. LEGISLATION AND RULES A.1 Legislation Arbitration proceedings in Poland continue to be governed by the laws embodied in the Polish Civil Procedure Code.
-These laws are based on UNCITRAL Model Law[1].
-In 2020, no amendments to these laws were made.
-A.2 Institutions, rules and infrastructure One of the two main institutions administering arbitration proceedings in Poland is the Court of Arbitration at the Polish Chamber of Commerce (SAKIG).
-This institution provides facilities as well…
+A. LEGISLATION AND RULES A.1 Legislation International arbitration in Poland continues to be governed by the rules embodied in the Polish Civil Procedure Code (CPC), to which there have been no legislative amendments.
+These rules are based on the UNCITRAL Model Law.
+A.2 Institutions, rules and infrastructure The two main local arbitration institutions in Poland are: the Court of Arbitration at the Polish Chamber of Commerce (PCC) and the Court of Arbitration at the Polish…